 Once you reach 55 years old, it’s up to you what you do with it.
-However, there are basically four options:
+There are basically four options:

 - You can buy an annuity – which usually involves exchanging your pension pot for a regular income for life;

 - You can take a lump sum as large as you like (and as many of them as you like until the pot is empty) and leave the rest invested;

 - You can use income drawdown, which lets you take a tax-free lump sum, draw a regular income, and invest the rest;

 - Or you can do a combination of these things – in any order.

 Most people are keen to secure an income for life with at least part of their pension pot.

 One sensible approach is to establish what your guaranteed income you can expect from things like your state pension and any defined benefit pension from your employer.

 Then you can calculate your essential expenditure – like paying monthly bills – and use an annuity to close the gap.

 Once you have covered the essentials, you then have the freedom to explore other options with the rest of the pension pot.